-Well I do use it more than 15 minutes a week, but maybe not EVERY week.
-And I am not pregnant or breastfeeding.
-I am not worried about getting cancer from my dildo’s.
-I live with a smoker, just outside of LA.
-Really, something else will get me before the phthalates do.
-However, I can’t say that I’m unconcerned.
+Well I use it more than 15 minutes a week, but maybe not EVERY week.
+And I don’t have breastfeeding or pregnancy.
+I’m not concerned about my dildo’s cancer.
+I live outside of LA with a smoker.
+Really, before the phthalates do, something else will get me.
+I can’t say I’m unconcerned, though.

-One thing I have noticed is that the jelly toys sell.
-Looking at what sells on my affiliate accounts, or the toys that my non sex-blogger friends sell, and from people in the business that I’ve asked.
-Jelly Toys are what people are buying, probably because they cost a little less.
-For most people (not all), sex toys are a luxury item, not to be used on an every day basis and I suspect that less people are going to want to shell out an EXTRA $40 for a phthalate free toy that is going to be used maybe twice a week for 20 minutes a time.
+One thing I noticed was the selling of the jelly toys.
+Looking at what’s selling on my affiliate accounts, or the toys my non-sex-blogger friends sell, and the company individuals I’ve been asking for.
+Jelly Toys is what individuals buy, likely because it costs a little less.
+Sex toys are a luxury item for most individuals (not all), not to be used on a daily basis, and I suspect that fewer individuals will want to shell out an EXTRA $40 for a free phthalate toy that will be used for 20 minutes a moment, perhaps twice a week.